hima is a wrapper function designed to perform various HIMA methods for estimating and testing high-dimensional mediation effects.

 a character string specifying the penalty method to apply in the model.
 Options are:

-: Least Absolute Shrinkage and Selection Operator.
-Note: Survival HIMA and microbiome HIMA can only be performed with'DBlasso'
+'DBlasso': De-biased LASSO (default).'MCP': Minimax Concave Penalty.'SCAD': Smoothly Clipped Absolute Deviation.'lasso': Least Absolute Shrinkage and Selection Operator.
+Note: Survival HIMA and microbiome HIMA can only be performed with'DBlasso'.
+Quantile HIMA and efficient HIMA cannot use'DBlasso'; they always apply'MCP'.- quantile

 logical.
 Indicates whether to use quantile HIMA (